 I want to mention an alternative route to you in case you’re looking for a more scenic drive.
 You can take Highway 90 Alt instead of I-10.
 Along the way, you’d be able to enjoy the Painted Churches in Schulenburg, Shiner Brewery, Papes Pecan Shop, and Palmetto State Park.
 You can easily go up to Luling for BBQ and head right back to Highway 90.

 Well, if you are planning a road trip between Houston and San Antonio, I hope you will stop in the places I recommended.
 You will not be disappointed!
 Do you have any favorite stops between Houston and San Antonio that I didn’t cover?
 I’d love to hear about it in the comments!

-Make sure to read about our awesome day at SeaWorld, as well as the best places to eat in San Antonio when traveling with kids and the best things to do with kids in San Antonio.
-(Links for all posts coming soon!!)
+Make sure to read about our awesome day at SeaWorld, as well as the best places to eat in San Antonio when traveling with kids, and the best things to do with kids in San Antonio (coming soon).